 They have a flat back, which is ideal for kids sitting in child seats.

-They have sealed inner pads for comfort.
-And the integrated visor will help keep the sun off their little faces.
+Comfort: They have sealed inner pads for comfort.
+The integrated visor will help keep the sun off their little faces.
 The helmet with full in-mould construction weighs 225g.

 Giro Children’s Tremor Helmet

 Giro is a well respected brand for making both adult and child's helmets, and is of exceptional high quality.
-So what excels with the tremor?
+So why does the Tremor helmet excel?